alx003/us-company-sec-dataset/README.md

 ```

 If the SEC blocks or slows requests, wait a few minutes and run the script again.
 The script includes a short pause between SEC requests, but SEC availability can still vary.

-## Important Notes

-- SEC companyfacts is strongest for standardized line items.
-- Segment and geography detail depends on what the company tags in inline XBRL.
-- The script does not manually invent missing segment/geography values.
-- The `Research` tab is for manual notes and analyst work.
-- If the SEC updates filings or adds new facts, rerun the script to refresh the workbook.